PCOS awareness – It’s not the end of your dream to become a parent

 - Hirsutism (excessive facial hair growth)

 - Increased risk of obesity

-The first line of defense in combating the symptoms of PCOS is maintaining a healthy weight.
+The first line of defense in combating PCOS is maintaining a healthy weight.
 Many women with this disorder are overweight.
-A woman who loses even 5% of her body weight can experience a significant improvement in her symptoms.
+A woman who loses 5% of her body weight can experience improvement in her symptoms.

 For women with PCOS who are seeking to become pregnant, Texas Fertility Center offers many options for treatment.
-Obese patients are first encouraged to lose weight through lifestyle adjustments.
-Although the exact protocol for weight loss has not been standardized, health professionals recommend that PCOS patients eat a healthy diet that is low in carbohydrates, and to also increase their physical activity.
+We first encourage obese patients to lose weight through lifestyle adjustments.
+Health professionals recommend that PCOS patients eat a healthy diet that is low in carbohydrates.
+Women should also increase their physical activity.

 Even when a patient has achieved a healthy weight, she may still need help with ovulation.
-Metformin can be used in conjunction with fertility treatments to help the body use insulin more efficiently, and in some cases, improve the chance of natural or assisted ovulation.
-Metformin should be used only in patients who demonstrate glucose intolerance.
-Oral medications, including clomiphene citrate or letrozole, as well as injectable gonadotropins, can help induce ovulation and improve the chance of pregnancy.
-In vitro fertilization is also an option for a woman with PCOS who is having difficulty conceiving.
+Metformin with fertility treatments to help the body use insulin more efficiently.
+In some cases, it can improve the chance of natural or assisted ovulation.
+Metformin is only for patients with glucose intolerance.
+Oral medications and injectable gonadotropins can help induce ovulation and improve the chance of pregnancy.
+In vitro fertilization is also an option for a woman with PCOS.

 If you believe that you may have PCOS, contact the team at Texas Fertility Center to learn more about your treatment options.
 We’re happy to contribute to PCOS awareness.